christhian12rv/Sweet-D/README.md

     $ mysql -u "your_user" -p

-Then, type your password for access mysql.
-Then create a "sweet-d" database with following command.
+Then, type your password for access mysql and it's ready to use.

-    $ CREATE DATABASE `sweet-d`;

 ####